graahand/ubermensch/04_smarc/ai-math-ed.md

 can we integrate the llms with the content of mysecondteacher videos lessons? students learns from video sessions and communicate with llms at the same time? this can be absolutely groundbreaking.

+# dataset development

+start with maths dataset, class four content, dataset development automated through a llm where a book is provided as a file performing Retrieval Augmented Generation for generating the questions-answer pairs along with important concepts and pedagogical and reflective learning emphasized.

+pdf reader package from python or any OCR technology for correct extraction of the text for vectorization and ......

+key consideration: to preserve the way mathematics is expressed and solved unlike language subjects, we need to keep the symbols, flow, concepts intact for quality d

 ####################################
 AI MATH EDUCATION – 90-DAY SPRINT PLAN